grandefirano/RickAndMortyCharacterFinder/README.md

 # RickAndMortyCharacterFinder
-Do you wanna find your favourite character from series 'Rick and Morty'?
+##### Do you wanna find your favourite character from series 'Rick and Morty'?
-If so,then this app is for you
+If so, then this app is for you